quasilyte/quasisolar-mission/docs/lore.md

 sentient races that may resemble them their preys.

-During the Wertu invasion, they attacked their fleets, protecting their own territories and avoiding their attempts to form any kind of agreement.
+During the Wertu invasion, they attacked their fleets, protecting their own territories.
+They avoided their attempts to form any kind of agreement.
 Due to their unwillingness to cooperate, Wertu cornered the Vespion fleet and restricted their freedom by force.